-If you think you may have a yeast infection, the first thing you should do is talk to your doctor.
+If you think you may have a yeast infection, the first thing you should do is talk to your medical provider.

-However, there are several foods or dietary changes that may also help.
+However, several foods and dietary changes may also help.

-For this reason, using coconut oil like a mouthwash -- a method known as oil pulling -- might be a useful strategy against Candida infections (thrush) in the mouth.
+For this reason, using coconut oil as mouthwash — a method known as oil pulling — may curb thrush, or Candida infections in your mouth.

-Bottom Line: Test tube experiments indicate that one of the main components of coconut oil, lauric acid, may be effective against Candida infections.
-However, human trials are needed to confirm these results.
+SUMMARY One of the main components of coconut oil, lauric acid, may fight Candida infections.
+However, human research is needed to confirm these effects.